Vegan For Life

 Most iodine supplements are simply tablets made from kelp.
 Being a seaweed, kelp likely contains at least small amounts of arsenic.
 There are some very rare cases in which people taking kelp supplements have developed symptoms of arsenic toxicity (8).
 A survey of kelp supplements in the U.S. found that eight out of nine batches contained some level of arsenic (8).
 Another survey in the UK of imported seaweed found very little arsenic in kelp, and no detectible amounts of inorganic arsenic, which is the harmful type (9).

 It is very unlikely that, taken at recommended amounts of 150 µg every other day, arsenic toxicity is likely to occur from kelp supplements.
-However, if you are concerned, at least one company makes iodine tablets that appear not to come from kelp: Nature's Plus Potassium Iodide.
+However, if you are concerned, you may be able to find a non-kelp source of potassium iodide.

 For more info, see Arsenic in Kelp Supplements.